******************Originally posted July 16, 2012*****************

 Here is what my note-taking looks like:

 If you click below you can get a copy of my Reader’s Workshop lesson plan template.
-You can edit it and it includes a sample.
+Furthermore, you can edit it and it includes a sample.
 I hope it works for you.

 I’ve also created a pack of comprehension graphic organizers that go with every comprehension strategy.
 It’s been my best seller for a long time.
-You can click below to grab it.
+So, you can click below to grab it.

 When my students return from special we start writing workshop.
-We use Lucy Calkins units.
+In addition, we use Lucy Calkins units.

 Finally at the end of the day we do centers and guided reading.